 Department of Religion and Philosophy

-The Religion and Philosophy Department is committed to the integration of faith and learning of every student in the program.
-Central to the mission of the Religion and Philosophy Department is our commitment to community service learning.
-Each student taking a Religion or philosophy class is required to perform and reflect upon eight hours of community service each semester.
-All told, the Religion and Philosophy Department is responsible for mobilizing over a thousand hours of service in the Salina community.
+The Department of Religion and Philosophy is committed to the integration of faith and learning of every student in the program.
+Central to the mission of this department is its commitment to community service learning.
+Each student taking a Religion or Philosophy class is required to perform and reflect upon eight hours of community service each semester.
+All told, the Department of Religion and Philosophy Department is responsible for mobilizing over a thousand hours of service in the Salina community.